-The village primary school and high school has no capacity to meet further housing growth and extensions will be needed.
-Similarly there is insufficient GP surgery capacity to meet increased growth without the provision of new surgeries.
+The villages' primary school and high school have no capacity to meet further housing growth and extensions will be needed.
+Similarly there is insufficient GP surgery capacity to meet increased growth without the provision of new surgeries or extending the current ones.